What is endodontics?

 I’m worried about x-rays.
 Should I be?

-No. While x-rays will be necessary during your endodontics treatment, we use an advanced non-film computerized system, called digital radiography, which produces radiation levels up to 90 percent lower than those of already low dose conventional dental x-ray machinery.
-These digital images can be optimized, archived, printed and sent to cotherapists via e-mail or diskette.
+No. While x-rays will be necessary during your endodontic treatment, we use a hand held x-ray camera which produces radiation levels up to 90 percent lower than those of already low dose conventional dental x-ray machinery.
+These digital images can be optimized, archived and printed.

 What about infection?

+There’s no need for concern.
 We adhere to the most rigorous standards of infection control advocated by OSHA, the Centers for Disease Control and the American Dental Association.
-We utilize autoclave sterilization and barrier techniques to eliminate any risk of infection, or cross contamination.
+We utilize autoclave sterilization and barrier techniques to eliminate any risk of infection.

 What new technologies are being used?

-In addition to digital radiography, we utilize special operating microscopes.
+We utilize special operating microscopes.
 Magnification and fiber optic illumination are helpful in aiding the doctor to see tiny details inside your tooth.
-Also, a tiny video camera on the operating microscope can record still and video images of your tooth to further document the doctor’s findings.
+Also, a tiny video camera on the operating microscope can record images of your tooth to further document the doctor’s findings.